 The holidays are in full swing, and that means it’s a busy time for everyone.
 Shopping, travel and parties are at the forefront of everyone’s plans, and many of us like to include our pets in those plans.
 Taking a few precautions can help ensure the holidays are warm and fun for everyone in the family, including your pets.

 If you are traveling with your pets this season, make sure you plan ahead and have the necessary paperwork and health certificates required by airlines and your points of destination.
 A quick phone call or web search can yield you most of the information you’ll need.
 However, should you run into problems, give us a call and we can help obtain the information for you.

-If you are traveling and plan on boarding your pets at Pine Street Animal Hospital or any other location, be sure to make your reservations early!
+If you are traveling and plan on boarding your pets, be sure to make your reservations early!
 Pet boarding facilities in Spartanburg book up fast for the holidays, so an early reservation is a must.

 Finally, before traveling, make sure any pet medications or special foods are refilled beforehand so there will be no gaps in treatment protocols.

 Holiday Pet Treats

 As we celebrate the holidays, remember that what is good for us may not be good for our pets.
 Food does not equal love.
 While this time of year is celebrated with lots of delicious food, we need to be mindful that the things we enjoy can be very harmful to our pets.
 Instruct your guests to not feed pets from the table.
 If you insist on treating your pets, you can prepare some pet-safe holiday treats, and you and your guest can feed those.
 Special pet treats also make great stocking stuffers for your good dogs and cats.
 There are tons of recipes online, so search around and let your imagination run wild.